Azure-Samples/java-ai/src/api-gateway/README.md

 2. Ensure that the Blob Storage Service is running.
 If not, [start the Blob Storage Service](../blob-storage-service/README.md)
 3. Ensure that the AI Image Processing Service is running.
 If not, [start the AI Image Processing Service](../ai-image-processing-service/README.md)
 4. Ensure that the Item Category Service is running.
 If not, [start the Item Category Service](../item-category-service/README.md)
-5. Run the API Gateway
+5. Run the API Gateway in folder `src/api-gateway/`

     ```bash
     ./mvnw spring-boot:run